NuGet/Home/designs/NuGet-CPPCLI-Support.md

 ## Test Strategy

-TBD

 ## Future Work

 ## Open Questions

-* Is PackageReference support being added for .NET Framework C++/CLI as well?
-Or only .NET Core C++/CLI projects?

-* When a package contains both `native` and `managed` assets, which ones are preferred?

-* Which frameworks are going to be supported with .NET Core C++/CLI?
-Will net5.0-windows be supported eventually?
-Asset Target Fallback becomes tricky if so.

 * Can these projets be packaged?
-Are they distributing native or managed assets?
-Both?
+These projects produce managed assemblies.
+What's the framework generated?

 ## Considerations